 When the client’s credit card availability is $5,000 or less, have them pull all their [credit card] statements so we can see exactly what interest rates are being charged.
 Maybe we can save them some money.

 But this business efficiency hubris is really besides the point.
 For-profit colleges couldn’t exist without the federal government, which provides up to 90 percent of their students’ tuition through grants and loans.
-In fact, in several key side-by-side comparisons that seem to produce almost eye-popping numbers, for-profit colleges draw the short straw against public colleges:

 For-Profit Flaws Go Public

 Negative reports about for-profit colleges have taken center stage lately.
 Perhaps spurred on by high-profile busts like the Trump U. boondoggle, for-profit students are beginning to express outrage over being lured into “degree” programs that plunge them deeply into debt without securing any financial well-being–a job–that was promised to them.